The Kingdom (miniseries): Exodus

-On review aggregation website Rotten Tomatoes, the third season has an approval rating of 86% with a "Certified Fresh" based on 21 reviews, with an average rating of 6.80/10.
+On review aggregation website Rotten Tomatoes, 87% of 23 reviews are positive and the average rating is 6.80/10.
 The site's critical consensus reads, "An acquired taste for newcomers and comfort weirdness for Lars von Trier's devotees, The Kingdom: Exodus is a cheeky delicacy infused with cosmic horror that reaches biblically insane proportions."
+On Metacritic, it has a weighted average of 77 out of 100 from nine reviews, indicating a generally positive reception.

-Exodus was warmly received by critics following its premiere at the Venice in September 2022, with Variety calling it "over-the-top" and "fun", and the Italian Post praised the series, saying it "amuses and disturbs", and comparing it positively to Twin Peaks.
+Exodus was well received by critics following its premiere at the Venice in September 2022, with Variety calling it "over-the-top" and "fun", and the Italian Post praised the series, saying it "amuses and disturbs", and comparing it positively to Twin Peaks.
 The Upcoming gave the series 3/5, praising its "dark humour" and noting that it feels like a "tribute to Lars von Trier's career, a revisiting of his early work... filled with the wobbly handheld shots that distinguished the Dogme 95 movement".
 Giving it 3/5 stars, The Guardian called the series "a nightmarish revue, peppered with familiar faces in brief walk-on roles", and said that it is "fun to a point and richly textured to a fault, with a plot that’s entirely driven by what has gone before".